DimitriMan/DimitriMan.github.io/cv.md

 # Research Interests
 <hr style="margin-top:-1em; margin-bottom:1em;">
-I am interested in predictive modeling, and quantitative research, with a focus on time series forecasting, statistical modeling, and their applications in financial markets, risk management and investment strategies.
+I am interested in predictive modeling and quantitative research, with a focus on time series forecasting, statistical modeling, and their applications in financial markets, risk management and investment strategies.